 And now, it’s inspired their fashion resale shop.

 Sum Girls Boutique in Berkley stocks hot trends for teens and women.
-Even better, it has hip, affordable picks for girls the same age as hers (Frankie is 11 and Jaye is 8) – something Coden feels was lacking.
+Even better, it has hip, affordable picks for girls the same age as hers (Frankie, who was 11, and Jaye, who was 8, at the time of publication) – something Coden feels was lacking.